Album art courtsey of Sese

 God, we're such dorks

-Noisey: This is probably a very obvious answer but who is your favourite character in DBZ?
+Noisey: This is probably a very obvious answer but who is your favorite character in DBZ?

 But you realize Frieza got bodied like several different times [See: Goku, Future Trunks, Pikkon, Gohan and then Goku again]?